Diamondbacks vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Diamondbacks have a record of 2-3.
+- The Diamondbacks have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over three times.
+- In their last 10 games with a total, the Diamondbacks and their opponents are 8-2-0 when it comes to hitting the over.

 Diamondbacks Betting Records & Stats

-- Based on this game's moneyline, the Diamondbacks have an implied win probability of 59.2%.
+- The Diamondbacks have a 64.9% chance to win this game based on the moneyline's implied probability.

-- Arizona has played in 156 games with an over/under set, and have combined with its opponents to go over the total 69 times (69-79-8).
+- Arizona has combined with opponents to go over the total 70 times this season for a 70-79-8 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!